John Gotti: Taking over the Gambino family

 It had long been a rule in the Mafia that a boss could only be killed with the approval of a majority of the Commission.
-Indeed, Gotti's planned hit would have been the first unsanctioned hit on a boss of the Five Families since Frank Costello was nearly killed in 1957, and would have been the first on any boss since Angelo Bruno in 1980.
+Indeed, Gotti's planned hit would have been the first unsanctioned hit on a boss of the Five Families since Frank Costello was nearly killed in 1957 and would have been the first on any boss since Angelo Bruno in 1980.
 Gotti knew that it would be too risky to solicit support from the other four bosses, since they had longstanding ties to Castellano.
-To get around this, he got the support of several important figures of his generation in the Lucchese, Colombo and Bonanno families.
+To get around this, he sought the support of several important figures of his generation in the Lucchese, Colombo and Bonanno families.
 He did not consider approaching the Genovese family; Castellano's ties with Genovese boss Vincent "The Chin" Gigante were so close that any overture to a Genovese soldier would have been a tipoff.
 However, Gotti could also count on the complicity of Gambino consigliere Joseph N. Gallo.

 After Dellacroce died of cancer on December 2, 1985, Castellano revised his succession plan, appointing Bilotti as underboss to Thomas Gambino as the sole acting boss, while making plans to break up Gotti's crew.
 Infuriated by this, and by Castellano's refusal to attend Dellacroce's wake, Gotti resolved to kill his boss.
-When DeCicco tipped off Gotti that he would be having a meeting with Castellano and several other Gambino mobsters at Sparks Steak House on December 16, Gotti chose to take the opportunity.
-Both Castellano and Bilotti were ambushed and shot dead by assassins under Gotti's command when they arrived that evening.
+When DeCicco tipped off Gotti that he would be having a meeting with Castellano and several other Gambino mobsters at Sparks Steak House on December 16, Gotti seized the opportunity.
+Both Castellano and Bilotti were ambushed and shot dead by assassins under Gotti's direction when they arrived that evening.
 Gotti watched the hit from his car alongside Gravano.

 Several days after the murder, Gotti was named to a three-man committee, along with Gallo and DeCicco, to temporarily run the Gambino family pending the election of a new boss.
 It was also announced that an internal investigation into Castellano's murder was underway.
-However, it was an open secret that Gotti was acting boss in all but name, and nearly all of the family's capos knew he had engineered the hit.
-Gotti was formally named the new boss of the family at a meeting of twenty capos held on January 15, 1986.
+However, it was an open secret that Gotti was acting boss in all but name, and nearly all of the family's captains knew he had engineered the hit.
+Gotti was formally named the new boss of the family at a meeting of twenty captains held on January 15, 1986.
 He appointed DeCicco as the new underboss while retaining Gallo as consigliere.

 Crime boss

 Identified as both Castellano's likely murderer and his successor, Gotti rose to fame throughout 1986.
 At the time of his takeover, the Gambino family was regarded as the most powerful American Mafia family, with an annual income of $500 million.
-In the book Underboss, Gravano estimated that Gotti himself had an annual income of no less than $5 million during his years as boss, and more likely between $10 million and $12 million.
+In the book Underboss, Gravano estimated that Gotti had a personal annual income of no less than $5 million during his years as boss, and more likely between $10 million and $12 million.
 To protect himself legally, Gotti banned members of the family from accepting plea bargains that acknowledged the existence of the organization.